How to avoid lap marks when staining a deck. From homeowners who now know better.

-These home owners decided to build a deck.
+These homeowners decided to build a deck.
 We were told, however, to not stain our new deck until it was able to dry out completely.
-So we waited until spring to apply the stain.
+So we waited the few months to apply the stain.

-By then the deck was in desperate need of stain and had, faster then expected, faded.
+By then the deck was in desperate need of stain and had faded faster than expected.
 So us being the excited learn as you go type, bought some stain and got to work.

 Normal people might have googled how to properly stain a deck.